Contrastive Representation Regularization for Vision-Language-Action Models: Introduction

 \section{Introduction}

-Vision-Language-Action (VLA; \citealt{rt2}) models have emerged as a powerful framework for robot manipulation, leveraging pre-trained Vision-Language Models (VLM; \citealt{llava}) to provide rich visual and semantic grounding for control policies.
-Among the state-of-the-art VLA models, the common design is to employ a generative action decoder conditioned on VLM-derived representations~\citep{pi0, gr00tn1}.
+Vision-Language-Action (VLA;~\citealt{zitkovich2023rt}) models have emerged as a powerful framework for robot manipulation, leveraging pre-trained Vision-Language Models (VLM;~\citealt{liu2023visual}) to provide rich visual and semantic grounding for control policies.
+Among the state-of-the-art VLA models, the common design is to employ a generative action decoder conditioned on VLM-derived representations~\citep{black2024pi_0, bjorck2025gr00t}.
 These decoders are trained with an action prediction loss, supervised by the ground-truth sequence of actions.

-Prior studies have shown that fine-tuning the VLM alongside training the action decoder is essential to the action prediction performance of VLA models.
-This is because VLM representations are typically trained on large-scale visual instruction datasets, but have not been explicitly exposed to robotic modalities, such as low-level control actions and proprioceptive information.
-Consequently, training VLA models conditioned on frozen VLM representations leads to suboptimal performance, as the VLM lacks the capability to capture robotic signals~\citep{knowledgeinsulation}.
+Prior studies have shown that training the backbone VLM alongside the action decoder is essential to the action prediction performance of VLA models.
+This is because VLMs are typically trained on large-scale visual instruction datasets, but have not been explicitly exposed to robotic modalities, such as low-level control actions and proprioceptive information.
+Consequently, training VLA models conditioned on frozen VLM representations leads to suboptimal performance, as the VLM lacks the capability to capture robotic signals~\citep{driess2026knowledge}.

-Many recent works have proposed different approaches to train the VLM backbone in VLA models to tackle this issue.
-A widely adopted strategy is to directly update the VLM via gradients from the action prediction objective~\citep{pi0, gr00tn1}.
-Beyond this, several works introduce auxiliary objectives, such as jointly training the VLM backbone with curated instruction datasets~\citep{instructvla}, or blocking gradients from the action decoder instead learning to generate intermediate subtasks and discretized actions~\citep{knowledgeinsulation}.
-Another line of work further trains the VLM on embodied reasoning or spatial grounding tasks using robotics datasets~\citep{robobrain, vebrain, cosmosreason, gr00tn1_5}, or autoregressively predicts discretized actions~\citep{openvlaoft, pi0_5} before fine-tuning them for continuous action prediction.
+Many recent works have proposed methods to train the VLM backbone in VLA models to tackle this issue.
+A widely adopted strategy is to directly update the VLM via gradients from the action prediction objective~\citep{black2024pi_0, bjorck2025gr00t}.
+Beyond this, several works introduce auxiliary objectives, such as jointly training the VLM backbone with curated instruction datasets~\citep{yang2025instructvla}, or blocking gradients from the action decoder, and instead learning to generate intermediate subtasks and discretized actions~\citep{driess2026knowledge}.
+Another line of work further trains the VLM on embodied reasoning or spatial grounding tasks using robotics datasets~\citep{team2025robobrain, luo2025visual, azzolini2025cosmos, gr00tn1_5}, or autoregressively predicts discretized actions~\citep{kim2025fine, intelligence2025pi_} before fine-tuning them for continuous action prediction.
 While these approaches help bridge the gap between general-purpose VLM representations and the demands of action prediction, they often require additional training stages or carefully curated datasets.